Estimated total

 Porsche pricing in Leawood: what to expect

 For a exotic-tier vehicle like the Porsche, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Leawood labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2018 and newer Porsche models adds another $150–$300.
+Leawood's labor market runs a bit above the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2018 and newer Porsche models adds another $200–$500.

 The popular Porsche models we see most often in the Leawood area are: 911, Cayenne, Macan, Panamera, Taycan.
 Pricing within a make can swing significantly across these — a base trim of the 911 is typically the floor of the range; the top trim of the Taycan is closer to the ceiling.